 Comprehensive insurance will repair or replace your van even the damage is your fault

-Comprehensive insurance is often no more expensive that either third party or third party, fire and theft.
+Comprehensive insurance is often no more expensive than either third party or third party, fire and theft.

-Just like car insurance, van insurance comes in three different levels:
+First you will need to know what level of cover you want.
+Just like car insurance, van insurance cover comes in three different levels:

-When deciding what level of van insurance cover, you need you will first need to decide what exactly you want to insure your van for.
+When deciding what level of van insurance cover, you will first need to decide what exactly you want to insure your van for.

 For leisure only (called social domestic and pleasure)

 Using your van for work (called business, or commercial, use)

 The quotes will differ depending which type of cover you choose, the type of work you do, and how much of your driving will be for work.